Covenants & By-Laws

 Section 9.
 Subordination of the Lien to Mortgages.

-property subject to this Declaration shall be exempt from the
+The following property subject to this Declaration shall be exempt from the assessments herein:

 Section II.
 Dissolution of Association.

 In the event of the dissolution of the Association in accordance with the terms of its Articles of Incorporation, each Lot shall continue to be subject to the annual assessment specified in Section I of Article VI hereof, and each Owner shall continue to be personally obligated for such assessment, to the extent that such assessments are required to enable the grantee of the real property owned by the Association to properly maintain it.
 In no event, however, shall the assessment exceed the amount that would otherwise be payable to the Association to properly maintain it.
 In no event, however, shall the assessment exceed the amount that would otherwise by payable to the Association in accordance with the provisions of Section 3 of Article VI hereof.

 Section 1.
 General Rules of Law to Apply.